-The conventional truth is mindfulness: vulnerable, passive, visceral, and random.
+The conventional truth is mindfulness: vulnerable, spontaneous, and non-analytical.

-The ultimate truth is the wisdom of letting go: that comes from the physical relaxation, which sets space for mental release.
+The ultimate truth is the wisdom of letting go: that comes from physical relaxation, which sets space for mental release.

 Let us take our bodies for example, and begin with a literal approach.
 As we breathe IN our body could FEEL permanent, independent, and rather solid.